AARP/UnitedHealthcare Medicare Plan F

 AARP/UnitedHealthcare Plan F premiums can be affected by location, gender and age.
 Below is a sampling of AARP/UnitedHealthcare Plan F costs for various types of customers based on the company’s online quote tool.

-Please note these are example quotes and may not reflect the plan availability or plan costs for the options available where you live.
-Rates can also be affected by when you enroll, whether you must undergo medical underwriting and more.
+Please note these are example quotes reflecting the lowest available Plan F rate in each area.
+The information below may not reflect the plan availability or plan costs for the options available where you live.
+Rates can also be affected by when you enroll, whether you must undergo medical underwriting and other factors.

 AARP/UnitedHealthcare offers a few small discounts on premiums when multiple members of the same household have a policy or when premiums are paid through electronic funds transfer.
 No such discounts were applied to the rates above.